spatie/slack-committer/readme.md

 # Slack committer action

-This action transforms the committer of the current commit into a slack friendly @name so the Spatie team member will be mentioned.
-When a non-Spatie member commits, the action will use the committers GitHub username.
+This action transforms the github committer of the current commit into a slack userID or channelID.
+The mapping provided as JSON.
+The "fallback" is used when no user can be determined.
+The github username look up ignores cases.

 ## Example usage